artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h35m43s" href="#t00h35m43s">[00:35:43]</a></div>

 **Dirk Sutro:** Well we're blogging in The Lounge tonight with three bonafide bloggers if you want to see some blogging going on as we speak.
 Don't don't worry it's OK your kids can look at this blogging too it's it ARTLUNG.COM and we want to know if you blog or you'd like to blog or you haven't the foggiest notion what blogging is.
 Give us a call.
 888-895-5727.
-Send us an email lounge at KPBS.org.
+Send us an email LOUNGE @ KPBS.ORG.
 I'm Dirk Sutro, we'll be back.
 More blogging after this short break.

 [Musical break]